ash0080/gun.doc.cn/GUN-Todo-Tutorial.md

 When a todo item is clicked, we turn it into an `input` so the user can change the text.

 Then we wait for the user to press the `Enter` key.
 When he/she/it :-) does, we will tell GUN store the new text.
-THis happens here `todos.get(element.parentNode.parentNode.id).put({title: element.value})`.
+This happens here: `todos.get(element.parentNode.parentNode.id).put({title: element.value})`.

 `element.parentNode.parentNode.id` simply gets the `id` that we stored in the `li` element.